Health in Norway: Non-communicable diseases

 The main causes of reduced health and disability in Norway are cardiovascular diseases, cancer, mental health and musculoskeletal disorders.

 Annually, 70,000 people are treated for cardiovascular diseases.
 Technological progress and development within medical treatment have since the 1970s had huge impact on survival of diseases, especially cardiovascular disease.

 Anxiety and depression are the most prevalent of mental disease.
 6% of the population under 75 years takes antidepressants.

 Other communicable diseases such as COPD, diabetes and dementia also weights heavily on the burden of disease.
 As the life expectancy is increasing, more people are living longer with chronic diseases.
 As of that the prescription of drug consumption is high.

 Social differences in health

 The living standard of the Norwegian population has increased, though there are still differences between educational groups.
 Those with higher education and economy have generally the best health status and live 5–6 years longer than those with lower educational attainment.
 New public health legislation (Folkehelseloven) came into play in 2012, and the purpose of this act is to contribute to a society that promotes public health and evens out social inequalities in health.

+Child mortality

+Child mortality is a key indicator of population health.
+It measures the probability that a newborn will die before reaching the age of five, expressed as deaths per 1,000 live births.

+In Norway, the child mortality rate has declined steadily from 1950 to 2023, and the country is among those that have met Sustainable Development Target 3.2, which aims to end preventable deaths of newborns and children under five years of age.

+Norway's under-five mortality rate in 2023 is exceptionally low at 0.2%, compared with the global average of 3.6%.

+The under-five mortality rate has shown a decreasing trend globally over the past decades.
+The probability of a child dying before age five decreased from 24.7% in 1950 to 3.6% in 2023.
+Despite this improvement, there is still progress to be made in reducing child mortality worldwide.
+Our World in Data identifies several factors contributing to the decline, including improved access to healthcare, widespread immunisation, availability of medicines, better nutrition, and reductions in poverty and conflict.
+The reduction from 3.4% in 1950 to 0.2% in 2023 in Norway illustrates the significant impact of these factors on child survival.

+As a high-income country with a well-developed health system, Norway's public health policies have had a positive impact in achieving low child mortality.
+Norway has implemented a free and legally required healthcare programme for all children from birth to five years of age.
+This comprehensive programme includes 14 scheduled check-ups, home visits by public health nurses, vaccinations, and guidance on nutrition, development, and safety.
+Universal access to preventive care and early intervention is associated with better health outcomes, and the public health programme is considered an important part of Norway's efforts to reduce child mortality.